jinwookh/newsforme/README.md

 # Newsforme
-Shows 10 url of news which is sent by newsapi.com
+Shows 10 title of news data which is sent by newsapi.com

 Functions
 ----------